logicsquad/nanocaptcha/README.md

 * Adding various `ImageFilter`s.
 * Adding a background or a border.

+Building a minimal audio CAPTCHA is just as easy:

+    	AudioCaptcha audio = new AudioCaptcha.Builder().addAnswer().build();

+As with image CAPTCHAs, these can be further customised by:

+* Adding background noise with a `NoiseProducer`.

 Using NanoCaptcha
 -----------------
 At the moment you'll need to build NanoCaptcha from source: